-- I care for individuals with exceptional rates and I understand that the conversion will align with their plan year or ER end date, but my question is this: I have reviewed the rates and the rates are lower than what I'm currently receiving as an exceptional rate.
+I care for individuals with exceptional rates and I understand that the conversion will align with their plan year or ER end date, but my question is this: I have reviewed the rates and the rates are lower than what I'm currently receiving as an exception

 Individuals in community residential settings (host homes or CLAs) will be moved to the new rate categories as they begin the new plan year.
 If providers believe that the individual’s needs cannot be met under the hours-per-week structure on which each rate was developed, the provider can submit a request for Additional Residential Staffing hours.

 Waiver participants living in their own homes or apartments and receiving CLS services must be individually evaluated prior to the end of the ER approval span.
 Individuals who are unable to live with others for clinical or behavioral reasons will be considered for use of Additional Residential Staffing.

 If we have a home with 4 people in the home, two with 1:1 and the other 2 without an ER, do we continue to provide one staff for each of the ERs as well as one support staff, and the staff recommended for the two people with the new rate structure?
 Also